confluentinc/cp-ansible/VARIABLES.md

 ### ksql_user

-Only use to customize Linux User ksqlDB Service runs with.
-Default user is cp-ksql
+Set this variable to customize the Linux User that the ksqlDB Service runs with.
+Default user is cp-ksql.

 Default:  "{{ksql_default_user}}"